kwonus/Quelle/AV-Bible-ICL.md

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Aaron".
 Likewise, it allows words to appear between "said" and "Miriam".

-Quelle is designed to be intuitive.
+ICL is designed to be intuitive.
 It provides the ability to invoke Boolean logic for term-matching and/or linguistic feature-matching.
 As we saw above, the pipe symbol ( | ) can be used to invoke an *OR* condition.

 ### 1.1 - Selection Criteria